solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 > Learn how to configure Azure Active Directory authentication for Azure
 > PaaS MySQL Single Server from the [Microsoft docs.]

-## Creating Landing Zones

-The term *landing zone* refers to an Azure environment that supports application migration and modernization by facilitating scalability, security, governance, and more.
-Resources can be deployed to an Azure environment through the following tools:

--   Azure Resource Manager Templates
--   Terraform
--   Bicep

-TODO: should this really be here?

-### Visual Studio Code

-Visual Studio Code is an open-source, cross-platform text editor.
+## Development editor tools

+Developers have a wide variety of code editor tools to choose from to complete their IT projects.
+Commercial organizations and OSS communities have produced tools and plug-ins making Azure application development efficient and rapid.
+A very popular tool is Visual Studio Code (VS Code).
+VS Code is an open-source, cross-platform text editor.
 It offers useful utilities for various languages through extensions.
-Download Visual Studio Code from the [Microsoft download page.]
+Download VS Code from the [Microsoft download page.]

+TODO: Image of VS Code.

-There is a [MySQL][19] extension that allows developers to organize their database connections, administer databases, and query databases.
+There is a [MySQL][18] extension that allows developers to organize their database connections, administer databases, and query databases.
 Consider adding it to your Visual Studio Code workflow for MySQL.

-# PHP Language Support
+## Development languages

+Once you have determined your editor of choice, you will need to pick a development language or platform.
+Below are some quick links:

+[PHP language support][] \[Java language support\] [Python language support][10] \[Other popular languages for MySQL Apps\] \# Connect and Query PHP Language Support

 This section describes tools to interact with Azure Database for MySQL (Single Server and Flexible Server) through PHP.